 Boat Excise

 You must pay an excise tax for a boat you own on July 1 and moor or locate in Massachusetts.
 Pursuant to Ch.
 60B of the Massachusetts General Laws, every motor vehicle and trailer "registered" in Massachusetts is subject to the motor vehicle excise unless expressly exempted.
 The excise is assessed for the fiscal year that begins on that date.
-All sums received from the excise imposed under this chapter shall be paid into the treasury of the city or town and fifty per cent of said excise shall be credited to the municipal waterways improvement and maintenance fund established under the provisions of section five G of chapter forty.
+All sums received from the excise imposed under this chapter shall be paid into the treasury of the city or town, and fifty per cent of said excise shall be credited to the municipal waterways improvement and maintenance fund if town established under the provisions of section five G of chapter forty.

 Returns